Big men help No. 9 Kentucky beat UAB 69-58

 LEXINGTON, Ky.
+(AP) — EJ Montgomery and Nick Richards protected and attacked the rim as expected.

+The upside for No. 9 Kentucky was how confidently the big men also shot jumpers, thanks in part to opportunities created by Ashton Hagans.

-(AP) — Nick Richards and EJ Montgomery each scored 16 points and combined for 17 rebounds, helping No. 9 Kentucky beat UAB 69-58 on Friday night.
+Richards and Montgomery each scored 16 points and combined for 17 rebounds, helping the Wildcats beat UAB 69-58 on Friday night.

-The 6-foot-11 Richards made all seven shots from the field with several slams, including the game’s opening basket that got the Wildcats (6-1) going, along with a couple of jumpers.
-Starting for the first time since the opener against top-ranked Michigan State, the 6-10 sophomore Montgomery posted a career high, going 7 of 13 from the field and giving Kentucky a strong post presence in its first game without injured starter Nate Sestina (wrist).
+The 6-foot-11 junior Richards made all seven shots from the field with several slams — including the game’s opening basket that got the Wildcats (6-1) going — along with a couple of jumpers.
+Starting for the first time since the opener against top-ranked Michigan State, the 6-10 sophomore Montgomery posted a career high, going 7 of 13 from the field and giving Kentucky a strong post presence in its first game without injured starter Nate Sestina.

+With Sestina out approximately four weeks after hurting a wrist on Tuesday, Kentucky will more require a lot more minutes and production from its frontcourt.
+Montgomery came back strong after missing three games earlier this month with a high ankle sprain.

+“It’s been good, I’ve been working on it,” Montgomery said of his jumper.
+“It wasn’t going down at first, but I’m not going to stop shooting.
+I’m going to continue to shoot and get better every day.”

-The Wildcats only trailed early in the game and steadily extended the lead with help from their big men.
-Richards had nine rebounds and Montgomery had eight.
+The Wildcats only trailed early in the game and steadily extended the lead.
+Richards had nine rebounds and Montgomery had eight with a block.

+They played a lot together, but coach John Calipari also had them in different rotations with smaller lineups.
+Either way, they gave Kentucky the post depth it will need in the short and long term.

+“It’s tough when you’ve got eight guys,” the coach said.
+“But if you’re one of the eight, you’re happy.
+And we’ll have to keep this going until we get Nate back.”

 Immanuel Quickley and Ashton Hagans each added nine points as Kentucky shot 47% and controlled the glass 39-26 for its fourth consecutive win since being upset by Evansville on Nov.
 12 when ranked No. 1.
+Hagans’ 12 assists tied a career high and he committed just two turnovers.

 Tyreek Scott-Grayson and Jalen Benjamin each scored 19 points for the Blazers (4-2), who shot 41% as their two-game winning streak ended.